 History & heritage

-Tread in the footsteps of the past of the Great Ocean Road region.
+Tread in the footsteps of the Great Ocean Road region's fascinating past.
 Learn about local Aboriginal history and sacred sites, visit maritime museums, lighthouses and shipwrecks, and drive the famous World War I memorial – the Great Ocean Road.

 Learn about the heritage of western Victoria's Gunditjmara people.
 Walk and talk with a local guide, see native wildlife or have the opportunity to sample bush foods of the area.
-Visit Lake Condah near Heywood, a permanent Aboriginal village exploding the myth that all Indigenous people of Australia were nomadic.
+Visit the ancient Budj Bim Cultural Landscape at Lake Condah, a permanent Aboriginal settlement and aquaculture site that dispels the myth that all Indigenous people of Australia were nomadic.
 Get an Aboriginal perspective on flora, fauna, volcanic land formations, bush survival and traditional medicinal practices at Tower Hill State Game Reserve.

 Discover the tragic shipwreck history of Victoria's southern coast.
 Visit shipwreck sites along the rugged coastline, delve into local lore at the Flagstaff Hill Maritime Village, and visit historic lighthouses.
 Learn about the tragedy of the Loch Ard Shipwreck near Port Campbell in 1878, one of the most infamous of Victoria's shipwrecks.
 Explore the beaches on foot along the iconic Great Ocean Walk.